bitnami/charts/bitnami/cilium/README.md

 externalKvstorehost.endpoints[1]=external-kvstore-host-1:2379
 ```

+### Cilium CNI plugin

+Please also note the chart installs the Cilium CNI plugin on the Kubernetes nodes by default.
+If you want to disable this behavior, set the `agent.cniPlugin.install` parameter to `false`.

+It's also necessary to know the paths where the CNI binary and configuration files are located in your Kubernetes nodes.
+The chart assumes that the CNI binary is located in the `/opt/cni/bin` directory and the CNI configuration files are located in the `/etc/cni/net.d` directory.
+You can customize these paths using the `agent.cniPlugin.hostCNIBinDir` and `agent.cniPlugin.hostCNINetDir` parameters.

 ### TLS secrets

 TLS support can be enabled in the chart by setting the `tls.enabled` parameter to `true`.